ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/spf.md

 ## General overview

 Sender Policy Framework records (SPF) are designed to prevent spammers from spoofing email from your domain by providing you with a means of stating which servers are authorised to send email on behalf of your domain.
-Most mail servers will check for an SPF record when filtering for spam, which stops people pretending to send mail from your domain.
+Most mail servers will check for an SPF record when filtering for spam and typically will choose to reject delivery of a message if the SPF check fails.
+As such, it's important to note that SPF records will not prevent people from _sending_ spoofed messages but instead provide a mechanism by which receiving mail servers can choose not to deliver them.
+SPF records are also valuable in increasing the deliverability of legitimate mail sent from your domain.
+A message that passes an SPF check is less likely to be labelled as spam by mail servers employing spam filtering technology.

 An SPF record consists of a string of text stored in a `TXT` DNS record.
 While there is also a specific `SPF` record type, the use of this was officially discontinued in 2017 in [RFC 7208](https://tools.ietf.org/html/rfc7208).